Kairotic/mistakes/mistakes.md

 Our overall feeling is that textile culture has much to offer computer science and software engineering, having grappled with issues of overlapping and layered notation systems, and their relationship to physical constraints, for thousands of years.
-In a sense looms were the first computing machinery, and as a practice, programming has similarly inherited a position in society regarded primarily utilitarian and hidden from view.
+In a strong sense looms were the first computing machinery, which despite prefiguring the development of discrete mathematics in ancient Greece [@Fanfani2016], has assumed a position in society regarded as utilitarian, and hidden from view.
+We should be careful that programming does not assume a similar position, and celebrate both weaving and coding for the creative freedom that engaging deeply with the patterns underlying them both.

 If we compare the tools and designs which have evolved over millennia in weaving to those used in software engineering, we see that software